Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the investigation of title and the process of reporting to the client in property transactions.
-Focus your revision on:
+For SQE1, you are required to understand the investigation of title and the process of reporting to the client in property transactions, with a focus on the following syllabus points:

 - the purpose and main steps of investigating title in both registered and unregistered land